Heating Oil Prices Northern Ireland (NI)

 If you are looking for further heating oil price information for Newry, Armagh, Omagh, Derry / Londonderry, Enniskillen, Downpatrick, Lisburn, Portstewart or anywhere else in Northern Ireland, please refer to our regional pages which will contain the relevant information.

 Heating oil prices across Northern Ireland generally tend to follow the same trends with slight regional variations.

 To get a live quote and to place an order, go to the Quick Quote form on RHS of this page.

-The graph below provides an illustration of the prices we have observed throughout the past 24 months:
+The graph below provides an illustration of the prices we have observed throughout the past number of years:

 Northern Ireland Heating Oil Prices 2016